chorioriyeh/group12-password-vault/README.md

 On Windows: venv\Scripts\activate

 2. Install the dependencies
-### Any dependencies that you make be lacking can be installed on the terminal by writing this code --- pip install "dependency"
+### Any dependencies that you make be lacking can be installed on the terminal by writing this code --- pip install dependency-name
 ```bash
 pip install pipenv
 pipenv install